MitalGadoya/mital-test-website-s3/README.md

    - Deploy services to ECS (Elastic Container Service) or EKS (Elastic Kubernetes Service).

 4. **Data Management**:
-   - Implement secure and scalable databases for structured, semi-structured, and unstructured data.
+   - Implement secure and scalable databases for structured, semi-structured, and unstructured data hosting.

 5. **Backup Management**:
    - Establish a robust backup and disaster recovery strategy for both data and application components.